Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The term "live streaming" refers to MPEG-TS style continuous data transmission with latency management.
 Live streaming based on segmentation and transmission of files like in HLS protocol {{RFC8216}} is not part of this use case.

-The default data transmission mode for continuous live streaming is message mode ({{transmission-mode-msg}}) with certain settings applied and described below:
+The default SRT data transmission mode for continuous live streaming is message mode ({{transmission-mode-msg}}) with certain settings applied and described below:

-- Only data packets with their PP field set to "11b" are allowed, meaning a single data packet fits one message ({{data-pkt}}).
+- Only data packets with their PP field set to "11b" are allowed, meaning a single data packet forms exactly one message ({{data-pkt}}).

-- Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms should be enabled.
+- Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be enabled.

-- Live congestion control (LiveCC) ({{liveCC}}) should be used.
+- Live congestion control (LiveCC) ({{liveCC}}) must be used.

 - The Order Flag ({{data-pkt}}) needs special attention.
-In the case of live streaming, it is set to 0 what allows out of order packet delivery.
+In the case of live streaming, it is set to 0 allowing out of order delivery of a packet.
 However, in this use case the Order Flag has to be ignored by the receiver.
 As TSBPD is enabled, the receiver will still deliver packets in order, but based on the timestamps.
 In the case of a packet arriving too late and skipped by TLPKTDROP mechanism, the